 One quiet night he was walking around, observing the campus via flashlight, and saw that one of the tall magnolia trees appeared to be swaying.
 He shown his light a little deeper into the tree through the dark, thick magnolia leaves, and found a couple in a compromising position.
 The couple froze mid-act, afraid that they were surely busted.
 As Ed Morris, Executive Director of Wake Forest Historical Museum, was later told, Officer Knuckles chuckled.
 “Oh, just making sure you weren’t dancing in there,” the officer reportedly said in his heavy Southern accent.

 Wake Forest College was founded in 1834 by the North Carolina Baptist State Convention as an all men’s school in the rural town of Wake Forest, North Carolina.
 The North Carolina Baptist State Convention, an organization founded in the 1700s unifies Baptists and Baptist Churches in North Carolina.
 Members of the Baptist State Convention were the trustees of the school.
 They controlled the programing, and more importantly, the funding of the college.
 Baptist beliefs were deeply rooted in Wake’s institution.
 Baptists do not believe in dancing or premarital sex.
 When women were introduced to campus in 1934, the men and women wanted to start dancing and having sex.
 Dancing was banned at Wake Forest College starting in 1937.
 Wake Forest’s Baptist heritage influenced the social norms during the 1940s and 50s.
-In 1957, dancing was allowed back on campus when Wake Forest trustees allowed chaperoned dances despite the ban from the Baptist State Convention
+In 1957, dancing was allowed back on campus when Wake Forest trustees allowed chaperoned dances despite the ban from the Baptist State Convention.

 Wake Forest’s campus culture has strong ties to the university’s history.
 Wake Forest was viewed as “the crown jewel of Baptist higher education,” said Dr. Bill Leonard, Dunn Professor of Baptist Studies and Church History Emeritus at Wake Forest.
 Even as the college turned into a university and the Baptist ties became less and less strong on campus, because new trustees who were not Baptist started taking over, students continued to be influenced by Southern Baptist norms.
 Wake Forest was trying to break away from the Southern Baptist traditions.
 In a 1986 New York Times article, “School officials said they were uncomfortable with the growing conservative trend in Southern Baptist life.”
 Wake Forest University officially cut ties with the Southern Baptist Convention in 1986.
 The social tendencies of the Baptist culture continued well past the erasure of the Baptist religion on campus.
 The marriage culture at Wake exists today.
 “I’m surprised that your classmates are getting married because the posts of southern culture and Baptist culture have dissipated,” said Leonard.
 The institutionalized structures of Baptist culture no longer exist at Wake, but Wake students are still participating in this old culture.